piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## Pros / Cons

-- I discourage using internal IDE TypeScript support to compile your source code, because the compiler version there could be a different version than what you should have locally installed in the project by npm.
-Visual Studio Code and alm.tools allows to use a locally installed TypeScript package in your project or use TSC cli command to compile your source code.
 It is OK to use type-checking in the IDE because it will not emit any code.

 ---